11 Ways To BACKUP PHOTOS Without Computer[While TRAVELING]

 Cost: $20 ($10 for Raspberry Pi Zero & $10 For Zero 4U 4-Port USB hub)

-So, now you know all the possible methods to transfer.
-You can use any of these methods to get a backup of your photos while you are traveling without using a computer.
+Now you know all the possible methods to transfer.
+Use any of these methods to get a backup of your photos while you are traveling without using a computer.
 The options which I have shared come in a wide price range.
 So, you can easily select one that meets your budget and requirements.